ElektronikaDonBosco/Alarm-Yolo/README.md

-# YOLO - Jetson Nano
+# Jetson Nano Object detection alarm

 Procedure to make inference in Jetson Nano with yolo-v7.
 [Here](Object_detection_methods.md) you could find more information about object detection methods